3 July 2019

 If motivation is so important, then why do some many people struggle to find it?
 There are many reasons why we don’t always manage to do the things we want.
 In our pressured lives, we are constantly juggling the many demands on our time – work, friends, family, home, etc. Keeping on top of all the details in our lives can leave us feeling as if there is never any time to focus on the things we want to do.
 Or, when we do have free time, all those pressures make it difficult to focus on taking the action we want.

 When it comes to making changes in our own lives, whether it is a personal project (such as writing a book or decorating the bedroom),living a healthier lifestyle, controlling anxiety or achieving professional ambitions we first need to understand how this is important to us and what has stopped us from achieving it so far.

 Setting clear goals is the first step to improving motivation.
 The right goals make us feel excited and confident we can achieve them.
-As we recognise ourselves succeeding at the goals we have set ourselves, our confidence increases and we become more willing to commit to new challenges.
-In this way motivation creates more motivation.
+As we recognise ourselves succeeding at the goals we have set ourselves, our confidence increases.
+We then become more willing to commit to new challenges.
+In this way, motivation creates more motivation.
 Over time, this helps us to change our old habits and improve our sense of achievement and satisfaction.

 It is possible to take action to become more motivated.
 Try using the tips below to help you achieve more of what you want in your life.